kolganovaanna/GA4/README.md

 apptainer exec oras://community.wave.seqera.io/library/trim-galore:0.6.10--bc38c9238980c80e \
   trim_galore --help
 ```
-I found this option: --quality<INT> (there's a space between quality and INT but if I do the space then README makes it invisible in the preview file).
+I found this option: --quality INT.
 Trim low-quality ends from reads in addition to adapter removal.
-For
-RRBS samples, quality trimming will be performed first, and adapter trimming is carried in a second round.
+For RRBS samples, quality trimming will be performed first, and adapter trimming is carried in a second round.
 Other files are quality and adapter trimmed in a single pass.
-The algorithm is the same as the one used by BWA INT from all qualities; compute partial sums from all indices
-to the end of the sequence; cut sequence at the index at which the sum is
+The algorithm is the same as the one used by BWA INT from all qualities; compute partial sums from all indices to the end of the sequence; cut sequence at the index at which the sum is minimal).
-minimal).
 Default Phred score: 20.

 And I also found this option:
 --nextseq INT This enables the option '--nextseq-trim=3'CUTOFF' within Cutadapt, which will set a quality cutoff (that is normally given with -q instead), but qualities of G bases are ignored.
-This trimming is in common for the NextSeq- and NovaSeq-platforms, where basecalls without
-any signal are called as high-quality G bases.
+This trimming is in common for the NextSeq- and NovaSeq-platforms, where basecalls without any signal are called as high-quality G bases.
 This is mutually exlusive with '-q INT'.

 Interestingly, it also has a --polyA option.
 But not --polyG.